webel/Stable-diffusion-In-a-Box/README.md

 1. `git clone https://github.com/webel/Stable-diffusion-In-a-Box.git`
 2. `cd Stable-diffusion-In-a-Box`
-3. `bash prepare.sh`, (handle potential errors, I haven't had any thus far) **NOTE** the host might disconnect at this, ssh in again and run this command again.
+3. Run the prepare script; `bash prepare.sh`, **NOTE** the host will likely disconnect at this point due to needing to reboot, ssh in again and **run this command again**.
-4. `bash install-sd.sh`
+4. Accept any NVIDIA prompts by clicking enter.
+5. Run the script that git clones stable diffusion and the ui, as well as prepares them: `bash install-sd.sh`.
-5. Grab your weights, either with wget or by copying from your local machine with scp
+6. Grab your weights, either with wget or by copying from your local machine with scp

 ```sh
 # Make sure to change the location of where your weights are